rawanboudy/UneeqInternTask3/README.md

 # UneeqInternTask3
-this is the rhird task for my application development internship at Uneeq interns (batch September 2024)
+this is the third task for my application development internship at Uneeq interns (batch September 2024)